jjuback/gc-excelviewer/README.md

 csv-preview.numberFormat | string | g2 | Specifies a .NET-style format string used to format numeric columns in CSV files. csv-preview.openStdin | boolean | false | Specifies whether text piped to stdin is automatically opened as a CSV preview.

-> Any open CSV/Excel previews will automatically update to reflect the modified settings, except where noted in the previous section.
+> Any open CSV previews or custom editors will automatically update to reflect the modified settings, except where noted in the previous section.

 ### <a id="regex"></a>Regular Expression Settings
 The following configuration settings are used within regular expressions when processing CSV files.
 Therefore, you need to escape any special regular expression characters with a backslash in order to achieve the desired result.